|5||Marystown, Newfoundland and Labrador|

-While drastic reductions in national emissions is on the horizon, unplanned wildfires remain a key threat to Vancouver’s air quality.
+While drastic reductions in national emissions is on the horizon, unplanned wildfires remain a key threat to Vancouver’s air quality, and the air quality of greater British Columbia.
 Returning to the ancient practice of “prescribed” fires has recently gained traction.
 In the past, firefighting tactics have been successful, leading to an accumulation of forest undergrowth that may otherwise be cleared by natural fires.
 Prescribed fires offer an opportunity for firefighters to reduce the amount of fuel in forests by burning contained areas.
 Other options, which should be implemented together, include limiting development in fire sensitive areas and implementing measures to reduce the risk of human-caused wildfires.

 + Article Resources

 BC Lung Association.
 (2020).
 2019 State of the Air.

 Union of Concerned Scientists.
 (2020).
 The connection between climate change and wildfires.